dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 In OOP you have classes that specifies the structure of data and the behaviour of your objects.
 It's basically a template or blueprint for your objects.

-The same concept can be applied for the relationship between Docker images and Docker containers.
+The same concept can be applied to the relationship between Docker images and Docker containers.

-Docker image in this case is like a class that contains your application code and all of its dependencies and you create containers that are derived from that Docker image, which then are created or destroyed on demand just like objects.
+Docker image in this case is like a class that contains your application code and all of its dependencies and you can create containers that are derived from that Docker image, which then are created or destroyed on demand just like objects.

 You can share your Docker image with other developers just like you can share